Ypertex/blog/content/articles/the-best-of-both-vucas/index.md

 Imagine a colleague of yours is stuck in a project and asks for your help.
 They need a fresh perspective to get back on track.
 So, you come up with a few unconventional ideas.

-The issue might be however, that the project team doesn't know you all that well.
+The issue might be, however, that the project team doesn't know you all that well.
 Can you be trusted?
 Is it possible that you as an outsider can have good ideas after they've worked so hard for so long without finding viable solutions?

 From my experience, such a team won't be able to incorporate good new ideas if the relationship to the source of the ideas is volatile, uncertain, complex, or ambiguous.
 It's also difficult if the process is nontransparent and incomprehensible.

-Yet, on the other hand: If you're interested in the people on the team, if you acknowledge the amount of work and effort put in so far, if you listen to the challenges---you'll establish a relationship.
-If you share your agenda and your thoughts on what steps it'll take to test your ideas---all of the sudden, you'll get the benefit of the doubt.
-Once you've successfully climbed levels 1 and 2, the team is ready to go to constructive work and accept new ideas.
+Yet, on the other hand: If you're interested in the people on the team, if you acknowledge the amount of work and effort put in so far, if you listen to the challenges—you'll establish a relationship.
+If you share your agenda and your thoughts on what steps it'll take to test your ideas—all of a sudden, you'll get the benefit of the doubt.
+Once you've successfully climbed levels 1 and 2, the team is ready to move on to constructive work and accept new ideas.
 {{</note>}}

 # Conclusion